 Many Muslim countries use Sharia law as a basis for their laws.

-Islam is the 2nd largest religion in the world, following Christianity.
+is the second-largest religion in the world, following Christianity.

 Indonesia has the largest following of the Islamic religion, 13%, though Pakistan, India, and Bangladesh have large populations as well